 7. How do I go from drug rehab to a normal life?

-Drug rehabs that have step-down levels of care allow you to gradually ease back into normal life over time.
+Drug rehabs generally have step-down levels of care which allows you to gradually ease back into normal life over time.
 It’s important not to rush things, so that you do not become overwhelmed.
 You may have started with a day/night program or inpatient treatment, which involves 24/7 care.
 Going from that high level of care right back into the real world can be a recipe for disaster.
 Instead, look for facilities which add intensive outpatient and outpatient steps to your treatment plan.
 With those additional levels of care, along with a sober living component, you can gradually take on more and more until you are ready to fully be immersed in the demands of everyday life.

 For example, you can start with completing household chores.
 While you are mastering that, you are learning to relate to other people when you are clean and sober by living in a sober home or halfway house.
 Next, you may look for a job and then concentrate on becoming a solid, steady performer at that job.
 Finally, you may move out of the sober home and back in with your family, or on your own.
 It may take up to a year to fully integrate back into society and to feel as though there is solid ground under your feet, but it’s a year well-spent — a year invested into a rewarding, clean life.
 Twelve months that pull you out of the lowest depths, back onto a road that is going somewhere.
 Three hundred sixty-five days that gives you a future.
 What can be better than that?